ueberdosis/tiptap/docs/src/docPages/guide/build-custom-extensions.md

 ## toc

 ## Introduction
 One of the strength of tiptap is it’s extendability.
 You don’t depend on the provided extensions, it’s intended to extend the editor to your liking.
-With custom extensions you can add new content types and new functionalities, on top of what already exists or starting from scratch.
+With custom extensions you can add new content types and new functionalities, on top of what already exists or from scratch.

+## How extensions work
+Although tiptap tries to hide most of the complexity of ProseMirror, it’s built on top of its APIs and we recommend you to read through the [ProseMirror Guide](https://ProseMirror.net/docs/guide/) for advanced usage.
+You’ll have a better understanding of how everything works under the hood and get more familiar with many terms and jargon used by tiptap.

+Existing [nodes](/api/nodes), [marks](/api/marks) and [extensions](/api/extensions) can give you a good impression on how to approach your own extensions.
+To make it easier to switch between the documentation and the source code, we linked to the file on GitHub from every single extension documentation page.

+We recommend to start with customizing existing extensions first, and create your own extensions with the gained knowledge later.
+That’s why all the below examples extend existing extensions, but all examples will work on newly created extensions aswell.

-## Option 1: Extend existing extensions
+## Customize existing extensions
 Let’s say you want to change the keyboard shortcuts for the bullet list.
 You should start by looking at [the source code of the `BulletList` extension](https://github.com/ueberdosis/tiptap-next/blob/main/packages/extension-bullet-list/index.ts) and find the part you would like to change.
 In that case, the keyboard shortcut, and just that.

 Every extension has an `extend()` method, which takes an object with everything you want to change or add to it.
 For the bespoken example, your code could like that: